dekoza/mtgpl/docs/_sources/AFR.rst.txt

    Whenever you cast a creature spell that doesn't share a creature type with a creature you control or a creature card in your graveyard, copy that spell.
 (A copy of a creature spell becomes a token.)

-:mtgtip:`Xanathar, Guild Kingpin<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/5/b/5bc58050-a615-4090-9cf5-cd49ccb4e2c6.jpg?1625106344|https://scryfall.com/card/afr/239/xanathar-guild-kingpin?utm_source=api>`
+:mtgtip:`Xanathar, Guild Kingpin<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/5/b/5bc58050-a615-4090-9cf5-cd49ccb4e2c6.jpg?1626203339|https://scryfall.com/card/afr/239/xanathar-guild-kingpin?utm_source=api>`
    At the beginning of your upkeep, choose target opponent.
-Until end of turn, that player can't cast spells, you may look atthe top card of their library any time, you may play the top card of their library, and you may spend mana as though it were mana of any color to cast spells this way.
+Until end of turn, that player can't cast spells, you may look at the top card of their library any time, you may play the top card of their library, and you may spend mana as though it were mana of any color to cast spells this way.

 :mtgtip:`Bag of Holding<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/e/6ea5e4e9-491b-4c80-8801-f4cd5225c601.jpg?1625171848|https://scryfall.com/card/afr/240/bag-of-holding?utm_source=api>`